fmagallanes97/backend-portfolio/README.md

 This project is a resume/portfolio REST API built with Spring Boot.
 It provides a set of endpoints for managing and storing information about a user's work experience, education, skills, and other relevant details that make up a typical resume.
 The API is designed to be easy to use and integrate into a frontend application, allowing users to create, maintain and edit their resume.

 You can create, read, update, and delete your resume information.
-The joined data is stored using a persistent storage solution
-, such as MySQL database.
+The entered data is stored using a persistent storage solution, such as MySQL database.

 ## Requirements